kafkas/typesync/README.md

 # License

-This project is made available under the AGPL-3.0 License.
+This project is made available under the MIT License.